-Home Owners Associations, Condominiums and Cooperatives must all file Federal and Sometimes State Tax Return.
-When these returns are due and what type of return must be filed depends on if you are a Home Owners Associations, Condominiums or Cooperatives.
-Home Owners Associations and Condominiums can generally file ether federal tax form 1120-H or form 1120.
+Homeowners associations, condominiums and cooperatives, whether or not they are incorporated, must all file annual federal and sometimes state income tax returns.
+When these returns are due and what type of return must be filed depends on whether you are a homeowners association, condominium or cooperative.
+Homeowners associations and condominiums can generally file either federal tax form 1120-H or form 1120.
 Which form is right for your association depends on number of factors.
-Cooperatives must generally file federal form 1120.
+Cooperatives must generally file federal form 1120-C.

-If the association is a calendar-year association, the tax returns are due by March 15.
-If you operate on a Fiscal tax year returns are due the 15th day of the third month after the end of your Fiscal year.
+If the association is a calendar-year association, the tax return is due by April 15.
+If you operate on a fiscal tax year, returns are due the 15th day of the fourth month after the end of your fiscal year.

-Form 1120: This form is the regular corporation tax form and is required for commercial (non-residential) condominium associations.
-Although the tax rate is lower –15 percent on the first $50,000 of taxable income – it is more difficult to prepare.
-This return requires the allocation of income and expenses between membership and non-membership activities.
-Only its net non-membership income is taxed.
+This form is the regular corporation tax form and is required for commercial (non-residential) condominium associations.
+Although the tax rate is 21 percent on all of the taxable income, it is more difficult to prepare.
 Filing this return may also subject the association to increased risk of tax audit.

-Form 1120-H: This form was designed for homeowners’ associations.
+This form was designed for condominium and homeowners associations.
 It applies to associations electing to be taxed under this method.
 This form requires the allocation of income and expenses between “exempt-function income” and “non-exempt-function income.”

 Interest income and other non-exempt-function income is taxed at a rate of 30 percent.
 Basically, associations elect tax-exempt status for that portion of the association’s income that comes from assessments.
 Likewise, association income that does not fit the definition of exempt-function income is not tax-exempt.